Learning DNF through Generalized Fourier Representations: Learning DNF and Decision Trees

+\begin{corollary} \putcorKMdisjointDNF \end{corollary} Appendix \ref{app:km learn} presents the details of this result.
+The main ingredient is Lemma~\ref{lm:sparse-approx-via-L1} which shows that if $f$ can be approximated in square norm with a sparse function then it can be approximated with (estimates of) the large coefficients of $f$.

-\subsection{Learning DNF through Feldman's Algorithm}
+\subsection{Learning DNF Through Feldman's Algorithm}

 The KM algorithm cannot be used directly to learn (non-disjoint) DNF.
-A lower bound in \cite{Mansour1995} shows that a super-polynomial set of coefficients of $f$ is needed to achieve a small square error.
+A lower bound by \citet{Mansour1995} shows that a super-polynomial set of coefficients of $f$ is needed to achieve a small square error.
 Despite this, two approaches exist to learn DNF through the Fourier basis.
 The first by \citet{Jackson1997} uses boosting to learn a Fourier based representation (but where the coefficients are different from the coefficients of $f$).
-The second, by \citet{Feldman2012}, gives a more direct algorithm with the same effect.
-Both algorithms use the KM algorithm as a subroutine to extract coefficients of functions so KM still plays an important role.
-Here we review some of Feldman's results that can be used directly with our basis.
+The second, by \citet{Feldman2012}, gives a more direct algorithm with the same effect. \citet{Feldman2012}'s algorithm uses the KM algorithm as a subroutine to extract coefficients of functions so KM still plays an important role.
+This can be shown to succeed with the generalized basis.

-We note that the original results \cite{Feldman2012} are developed with two restrictions.
-The first is a restriction to $c$-bounded product distributions.
-The second is to restrict the scope of coefficients to be for sets of ``low degree", that is, zero out any higher order coefficients.
-However, these restrictions are only used through their implied properties of boundedness which was shown to hold in Lemma~\ref{lm:boundedprob} and a bound on the spectral norm of conjunctions which we assume generically in the form $L_1(d)$.
-With these in place, the proofs go through without an explicit filtering of high degree coefficients.
-In addition, \citet{Feldman2012} considers the input domain to be $\{-1,1\}^n$ instead of $\{0,1\}^n$ which changes the value of $c$ for $c$-bounded product distributions.
-However, while this changes the constants slightly it does not affect the arguments.
-We therefore re-state the results in their general version without repeating the proofs.